Is it a good thing to do … ever?

 If you watched a big sporting event on TV recently, you likely saw an intrusive, in-your-face real estate broker ad.
 And just like with a circus barker hawking something of interest, if you are considering a real estate sale, it may seem like a good thing to do.
 But, is it a good thing to do?

-As a Realtor®, I must say … under some circumstances, it is.
+As a Realtor®, I must acknowledge … under some circumstances, it is.

-I also say … tread very, very carefully here.
+I also strongly advise … tread very, very carefully here.

 What is an “iBuyer”?

-Answer … a corporate buyer, or sales broker, for residential real estate.
+Answer … a corporate buyer of residential real estate.

 iBuyer … Instant-Buyer … and/or … Home Transition Service.